Hybrid working will continue its upward trend

 It’s safe to assume that hybrid working will continue to play a prominent role in 2023.
 Recent research indicates that, according to employees surveyed, only 25% of employers do not offer regular hybrid working options – down from the 65% recorded pre-2020.
 This rapid increase represents a rising pressure for employers who are still yet to take the plunge, especially considering the extensive benefits that hybrid working brings to both employees and employers.

-As it continues to rise in prominence, more and more companies are reaping the benefits of hybrid working.
+As the hybrid model continues to rise in prominence, more and more companies are reaping the benefits.
 41% of respondents believe that hybrid working has increased their organisation’s overall productivity and efficiency; 43% saying that their individual employees are more productive when working from home, and 48% reported improved employee satisfaction.

-With so much unanimous praise for hybrid working, it’s clear that employers should continue to demonstrate a willingness to be flexible – and make plans to integrate a hybrid working model if they haven’t already - if they want to preserve employee satisfaction in 2023.
+With so much praise for the hybrid model among employees, it’s clear that employers should continue to demonstrate a willingness to be flexible – and make plans to integrate it if they haven’t already - if they want to preserve employee satisfaction in 2023.

 Gen-Z will put greater emphasis on optimised technology